ketanTechracers/Terraform-EKS-Deployment-for-rails/README.md

 *NOTE: There are other ways to create an EKS cluster like Using [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) or By using AWS console.
 Our primary goal to add this configuration was to setup most of the things using Terraform.*

-### 2. `deploy_rails_app`
+### 2. `Deploy Rails App`

-This folder contains configurations to create the cluster components (like Kubernetes deployment, Pods, Service, Secrets) and other external AWS resources required for hosting the rails app like (RDS instance for DB, etc).
+Folder `deploy_rails_app` contains configurations to create the cluster components (like Kubernetes deployment, Pods, Service, Secrets) and other external AWS resources required for hosting the rails app like (RDS instance for DB, etc).

 **IMPORTANT:**
 - This configuration needs to run after you have created a cluster and your `kubectl` is pointing to the newly created cluster.